AdobeDocs/campaign-web.en/help/adoption/get-started/marketers.md

 >[!AVAILABILITY]
 >
->Adobe Campaign v8 supports both Android and iOS Push Channel.
+>* Adobe Campaign v8 supports both Android and iOS Push Channel.
 For transitioning of existing workflows and deliveries using Push Channel please connect with your Adobe Campaign Transition Manager.
 Learn more on [Channel Set up](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/send/push/push-data-collection){target="_blank"}.
+>
+>* Note that the SDK V4 for mobile applications was [deprecated in Campaign Standard](https://experienceleague.adobe.com/en/docs/campaign-standard/using/release-notes/deprecated-features#deprecated-features){target="_blank"} a few years ago.
+You should have already transitioned to Adobe Experience Platform SDK, which is the same used in Campaign v8.
+>

 ### Direct mail {#acs-gs-marketers-direct-mail}